 Dickenson County, like the other counties in the Cumberland Plateau Planning District, has seen alternating periods of population growth and decline related to a series of coal-related “booms and busts”.
-But since the 1980’s, the region has seen a steady decline in population.
-Dickenson County declined 11% from 1980-1990 and continues to decline although the rate has slowed.
+But since the 1990’s, the region has seen a steady decline in population.
+Dickenson County declined -3.00% from 2000-2010 and continues to decline although the rate has slowed.

-TABLE 19

-POPULATION PROJECTIONS

-1990-2000